Adding a Driver to Insurance

 Have your policy rate updated and processed

-Once the insurance company receives information about the driver you’re adding to your policy, they will update your policy and provide your new premium price.
-This is also the time to inquire if the provider can offer you any discounts on your policy.
+Once the insurance company receives information about the driver you’re adding, it will update your policy and provide your new premium.
+Ask if the provider can offer you any discounts on your policy.

 4. 4